carussell1984/Pewlett_Hackard_Analysis/README.md

 # Background
 Task at hand was a research project on employees of the corporation from the 1980s and 1990s, at Pewlett Hackard.
 All that remain of the database of employees from that period are six CSV files, located in the Resources Folder.
 During this assigment tables were designed to hold data in the CSVs, CSVs were imported into a SQL database, and then questions were answered about the data.
-Thus, what was done were:
+Thus, the following steps were performed:

  * Data Modeling